-Thoughts on Copy.ai
+My Thoughts on Copy.ai

 Article - I do think that not generating full articles is a sensible and helpful approach.
 Pushing the user to generate article content by better defined sections will help get a better end result.
 It gave me 4 section options of varying length and for each you can request more similar versions.
 The results here are good quality and I would definitely find the sections useful to help me put together an article with less effort.
-This tool is essentially completing the research and writing for you.

 Product description - Only the longest version of the 4 initial options included all my product features.
 The intro for that one isn’t right, but I can easily generate more versions and generally this reads very well.
 It’s a great time-saving starting point.

 Jasper is another multi-purpose AI writer for marketing content.
 The Template center supports content writing the full range of marketing channels, right down to specific platforms.

 You can sign up for a free trial by providing credit card details, however you won’t be charged if you cancel before the subscription ends.

 Jasper lets you enter your own freestyle tone of voice description, which I love.
 There’s also a Jasper 101 learning center to help you “build a solid foundation and understanding of how Jasper works so you can start using Jasper in the best way possible for your writing needs”.
 (Getting the prompts right is definitely a big part of using these tools successfully!)

 There are options for how to generate an article, including a full blog created for you.
 It seems to be missing a title generator currently.
 But there are plenty of other blog tools in here for you, like a paragraph generator, content improver and SEO tool.